innolitics/rdm/rdm/init_files/documents/software_description.md

 **What is the data or information flow of the software?**

-TODO: Refer to the appropriate parts of the archiectural diagrams.
+TODO: Refer to the appropriate parts of the architectural diagrams.
 Examples: inputs or outputs transmitted locally, via cloud storage, by disk or drive, or wirelessly.

 **Does the software interact with any networked devices?
 Does the software use cloud or network storage?**